evilsysadmin/kube-devenv/ROADMAP.md

-Things to add or improve:
+* ROADMAP

+Lots of things to improve

-- ensure OSX compliance ✔️
+- ensure OSX compliance
-- add localstack , to mock aws api ✔️
-- add prometheus metrics ✔️
-- add traefik v2 ✔️
-- add elasticsearch cluster ✔️
-- explore argocd
 - secret management.
-Add secrets locally ( secrets.yaml?) ,tls support? cert-manager with local root ca
+Add secrets locally ( secrets.yaml?) , then add that file to .gitignore
+- tls support? cert-managet with local root ca